Contact UsMIT MITei

 Company/Alliance: First Energy, Powerspan, Ohio Coal Development Office

-Location: First Energy Berger Power Plant, Shadyside, Ohio, USA
+Location: First Energy Burger Power Plant, Shadyside, Ohio, USA

 Feedstock: Coal